Narthur/wp-bootstrap-recent/README.txt

 == Frequently Asked Questions ==

-= How do I set a thumbnail to be displayed in the slider? =
+= How do I set a post's thumbnail to be displayed in the slider? =

 In the post edit screen, set your image as that post's featured image.
 [See WordPress' documentation for more information.](https://codex.wordpress.org/Post_Thumbnails#Setting_a_Post_Thumbnail)